I read this excerpt from Moby Dick last night:

 We will never be exactly like anyone else

-Does that bring us to the feet of the God who put us together?
+Does that bring us to the feet of the God who put us

 Or does it drive us deeper into the pit of ourselves?